5 Fun Seattle Neighborhoods to Explore

 For those of you who love to go out, Capitol Hill is full of fun bars and clubs.
 We hardly ever go out, but we have been to Rock Box, which is a super fun karaoke bar where you can rent out your own karaoke room with friends.
 A few other popular spots are Unicorn, Sun Liquor, and Pie Bar.

 While Capitol Hill is known for its going out scene, it’s also home to the beautiful Volunteer Park and Conservatory, which is nice escape from the hustle and bustle of Capitol Hill.
 We love going into the conservatory and seeing all of the unique plants, as well as going to the top of the water tower for great views of the city and mountains!

 And that’s a wrap on our 5 favorite neighborhoods in Seattle!
 We absolutely love this city and the little areas that make it special.
 Now that you have a list of many of Seattle’s neighborhood gems, it’s time to get exploring!

 Which Seattle neighborhood will you explore first?

-Pin this post to help plan your adventure!
+Pin this post with our favorite Seattle neighborhoods to help plan your adventure!